mmazzarolo/tap-the-number/README.md

 - Handling screen rotation might become difficult (Tap The Game works only in portrait mode)  ;
 - If you're using some native components you'll might not be able to resize them  ;

-Speacking of dimensions, In Tap The Number I did something that I'm bit ashamed of: I tied the game engine to the device size, as you can see in `getRandomTilePosition` of `utils/boardUtils.js`:
+Speaking about dimensions, In Tap The Number I did something that I'm bit ashamed of: I tied the game engine to the device size, as you can see in `getRandomTilePosition` of `utils/boardUtils.js`:
 ```javascript
 /**